How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 2. Fairness: Will newcomers be left without orders for extended periods due to system bias?

-3. Quality: Can service personnel maintain basic standards and avoid accidents and complaints?
+3. Quality: Can service personnel maintain basic standards, avoiding accidents and complaints?

-An effective dispatch system does not aim to maximize each goal but ensures that the tension among the three remains controllable.
+An effective dispatch system does not aim to maximize each objective but ensures the tension between them remains controllable.
 What a startup project fears most is a single-point imbalance—for example, high efficiency but severe monopolization, or strong fairness but overall completion times being dragged out.

-The so-called "algorithm" is more about making the trade-offs among these three adjustable and explainable, rather than deriving an unaccountable score through a mysterious model.
+The so-called "algorithm" is more about making the trade-offs between these three adjustable and explainable, rather than deriving an unaccountable score through a mysterious model.

 Replacing "Complexity" with "Explainability"

 We initially discussed a seemingly sophisticated fairness adjustment method: penalizing service providers whose order counts in the past seven days were significantly above average to avoid monopolization.
-At first glance, it seemed reasonable, but several issues quickly emerged:
+It seemed reasonable at first glance but quickly revealed several issues:

-• The average would be structurally inflated by highly active providers, worsening the situation for less active ones;
+• The average would be structurally inflated by highly active individuals, worsening the situation for less active ones;

-• Linear adjustments could not reflect the real differences between newcomers (0 orders) and moderately active providers;
+• Linear adjustments cannot reflect the real differences between newcomers (0 orders) and moderately active individuals;

-• The formula was complex, making it difficult for business stakeholders to understand and explain to service providers;
+• The formula is complex, making it difficult for business stakeholders to understand and explain to service providers;

-• For early-stage businesses with small order volumes and high volatility, such a strategy could easily produce counterproductive effects.
+• For early-stage businesses with small order volumes and high volatility, such a strategy is prone to backfiring.

-These issues are not technical challenges but natural conflicts between the "early business environment" and "complex algorithmic logic."
-The insight we ultimately gained was: Algorithms should not exceed the actual maturity of the business.
+These issues are not technical problems but natural conflicts between the "early-stage business environment" and "complex algorithm logic."
+The final insight we gained was: Algorithms should not surpass the actual maturity of the business.

 Thus, fairness adjustment was simplified into a more moderate and easier-to-understand nonlinear weighting: